mmoessler/illustration-statistical-concepts/README.md

 ## Introduction

-This repository contains a learning module with interactive illustrations of statistical concepts.
+This repository contains the implementation of a learning module with interactive illustrations of statistical concepts.

 ### Subject - What?

-The focus is the sampling properties of estimators for parameters of statistical models.
+The focus is the sampling properties of different estimators for the parameters of different statistical models.

-Starting point is (1) the specification of the data generating process (DGP) based on a statistical model and (2) the choice of an estimator to estimate the parameters of the statistical model.
+Starting point is the specification of the data generating process (DGP) based on a statistical model and the choice of an estimator to estimate the parameters of the statistical model.

 ### Method - How?

-Step 1: Simmulation and illustration
+Simmulation and illustration

 * The DGP based on a given statistical model is simulated and the values of a given estimator is calculated.
 * The simulation results of the DGP are illustrated using, i.e., barplots, scatterplots, etc,, and the distribution of the estimates are illustrated using histograms.